'Yes we can' to 'Yes we scan', Obama returns to Berlin

 Both are pragmatic, tactical leaders with a mastery of detail.
 When they met in Dresden on Obama's first visit to Germany as president, aides say a discussion on climate change turned into a competition over who knew more about carbon permits.

 Talks in Berlin will also be watched for signs of tension.
-Merkel's spokesman has said she will press Obama for answers on the U.S. surveillance program.
-Berlin wants assurances from Obama that the on-line exchanges of its own citizens are not being monitored from Washington.
+Merkel's spokesman has said she will press Obama for answers on the U.S. surveillance programme.
+Berlin wants assurances from Obama that the online exchanges of its own citizens are not being monitored from Washington.

-Another major topic will be Syria, after the White House said the government in Damascus had crossed a "red line" by using nerve gas and that Obama had authorized sending U.S. weapons to rebels in the country for the first time.

 On Friday, a spokesman for the German foreign ministry said the government had "learned of the American decision with respect" but was sticking with its position that it would not arm the rebels.